cuiyongbo/hello-world/my_wiki/biology_glossary/biology_terms_3.rst

 Biological Terms 3
 ******************

+| tailing [尾矿]
+| the residue of something, especially ore[矿石].
+|
+| flora [植物群]
+| Definition: the plants of a particular region, habitat, or geological period.
+| Usage: the river's flora and fauna have been inventoried and protected.
+|
+| fauna [动物群]
+| Definition: the animals of a particular region, habitat, or geological period.
+| Usage: "the flora and fauna of Siberia.
+|
 | nocturnal
 | Definition: Done, active or occurring at night.
 | Usage: Most owls are nocturnal.